muhammedjamsheer/Javascript/Basics.md

       You can place an external script reference in <head> or <body> as you like.
      ##### External JavaScript Advantages
      * It separates HTML and code
+     * It makes HTML and JavaScript easier to read and maintain
+     * Cached JavaScript files can speed up page loads

   **[⬆ Back to Top](#table-of-contents)**

   ---